Marketcircle/AXElements/docs/Debugging.markdown

 Another problem that can cause long load times is complex metaprogramming.
 Gems such as `rspec` do a lot of weird stuff at boot that causes the MacRuby optimizer to do a lot of work. `rspec` alone can add nearly 10 seconds to boot time.

-In this case you can tell the optimizer to not try so hard; this will result in slower run time performance, but it is likely worth the trade off in the case of `rspec`.
+In this case you can tell the optimizer to not try so hard; this will result in slower run time performance, but it is likely worth the trade off in the case of `rspec` (unless you compile).

 You can set the optimization level for MacRuby just as you would disable loading compiled code: